 You’ll also want to add in a variety of toys and other equipment that will help your parrot entertain and exercise herself.
 Mirrors, climbing ropes, and swings, to name a few.

-Your African Grey will be spending most of her time inside her cage, so finding just the right cage for her is essential.
+Your African Grey will be spending most of their time inside their cage, so finding just the right cage for them is essential.
 Make sure it has the proper bar spacing and is large enough for her, and if spending a little extra on a large and durable cage is doable, then your Grey is worth it.
 Keeping your parrot safe and happy should be straightforward if you start by following the steps in this article, and hopefully, you’ll find your African Grey the perfect cage.

 - Related Read: How Much Does It Cost to Own a Parrot?